 • Huicho’s: Taco stand churning out al pastor and other classics.

-• Los Cuentos: Small taproom of a local brewery with some small plates.
+Los Cuentos: Small taproom of a local brewery with some small plates.

 Other things to do in Versalles

-There is a public beach in the Hotel Zone that’s just a quick walk.
+There is a public beach in the Hotel Zone that’s just a quick 10-minute walk away.
 Playa Las Glorias is a nice little stretch of beach with a great view of the town.
-There’s not much over here, but there are a few places on la playa where you can grab a bit to eat and a drink.

 This beach is a short walk from Versalles.
 Photo by Sasha Savinov